Dynamic self-loops in networks of passive and active binary elements

+Hence, active elements extend the range of realizable hysteron parameters, may produce negative hysteron spans, and allow to access the hysteron sector with self-loops.
+Similar mechanisms also arise in fully dynamic models combining activity and bistability \cite{veenstra2024non}.
+While larger, more complex networks remain to be understood, our example shows that self-loops can be physically interpreted as arising from energy injection in networks of two-state elements.
+The hysteron model features self-loops because {\em it encompasses both passive and active systems}.

-{\em Lenient strategy: weak {asymmetry}.---} Short ($L=4$) loops are sufficiently simple that we can derive their polytope conditions easily.
-First, for the simplest case of $L=4$ self-loops for two spins, we find that a gap of size $|\Delta c| - |\Delta h^c|$ opens up when $c_{12}c_{21} < 0$ and $|\Delta c| > |\Delta h^c|$, where $\Delta c := c_{12} - c_{21}$ and $\Delta h^c := h_2^c - h_1^c$.
-These conditions turn out to be sufficient and necessary.
-For two hysterons, the upper bound of the spans $\sigma_i$ is crucial: if it is zero, the same conditions apply, but if it is positive, there is a larger range in parameter space that is guaranteed to be free of $L\!=\!4$ self-loops (Fig.~\ref{fig:self_loop_size_4}d).
-Finally, we can extend these conditions to arbitrary $N$; as for $L=4$ self-loops only two elements $i$ and $j$ are involved, we can prevent short self-loops by requiring $c_{ij}c_{ji} \ge 0$ for all $(i,j)$ (For details, Supplemental Material).
+{\em Proliferation of self-loops.---} We now return to the hysteron model, and seek to understand the parameters for which self-loops occur.
+Each self-loop is associated with a set of linear inequalities and occurs in a polytope in parameter space $(h_i^\pm,c_{ij})$ \cite{van2021profusion,keim2021multiperiodic,teunisse2024transition,lindeman2025generalizing}.
+We first consider $L\!=\!4$ loops (Fig. \ref{fig:self_loop_size_4}g).
+For two spins, we find that a gap of size $|\Delta c| - |\Delta h^c|$ opens up when $c_{12}c_{21} < 0$ and $|\Delta c| > |\Delta h^c|$, where $\Delta c := c_{12} - c_{21}$ and $\Delta h^c := h_2^c - h_1^c$.
+These conditions are sufficient and necessary for the emergence of a self-loop (Fig.~\ref{fig:self_loop_size_4}f).
+For two hysterons, the range in parameter space where these self-loops can occur shrinks (Fig.~\ref{fig:self_loop_size_4}f, Supplemental Material).
+Finally, we can extend these conditions to arbitrary $N$; as only two elements $i$ and $j$ are involved for $L=4$ self-loops, such short self-loops are prohibited by requiring $c_{ij}c_{ji} \ge 0$ for all pairs $(i,j)$ (Supplemental Material).

+By identifying all potential self-loops with $L \leq 2^N$, one could, in principle, determine all corresponding polytopes; the complement of their union is then free of self-loops.
+We have investigated the number of distinct self-loops, each corresponding to a different polytope in parameter space, with $L$.
+While our approach allows an efficient classification of the self-loop structures, we find that their number grows extremely rapidly with $N$ (App. \ref{app:fundamental_loop}; Supplemental Material).
+This proliferation of the number, length, and complexity of self-loops makes deriving explicit and sharp conditions that identify all self-loops unfeasible.
+In the remainder, we first introduce a lenient strategy that removes the shortest and suppresses longer self-loops, followed by strict ensembles that fully eliminate all self-loops but are overly restrictive.